DataProfunda/FPTC_C/README.md

 # FPTC - from page to csv file.
- Scrape table with statistical data about pandemic in each country.
+ Scrape statistical data about pandemic in each country.
  Add CapitalLatitude and CapitalLongitude for later display on a map.
  Used page: worldometers.info/coronavirus/.
  Web scrape with BeautifulSoup.